-The Institute of Sport Exercise and Health (ISEH) offers a Dance Injury Clinic providing access to expert diagnosis, treatment and rehabilitation for NHS patients both professional and vocational with dance and performing arts related injuries.
+The ISEH offers a Dance Injury Clinic providing access to expert diagnosis, treatment and rehabilitation for NHS patients both professional and vocational with dance and performing arts related injuries.
 We treat all appropriately referred dancers age 12 and over for training, performance and other dance related injuries.

 Patients are seen at the ISEH, a modern facility built as a 2012 Olympic legacy project as part of the National Centre for Sport and Exercise Medicine.
 Our staff have a huge amount of experience treating Olympic and other professional athletes as well as dancers and other performers.
 The service is led by Professor Mike Loosemore and is not restricted to the elite, as an NHS service it is open to all.